variia/openwrt-config/README.rst

     tested:
       - Reboot (17.01.4, r3560-79f57e422d)

-* shell, command line experience on \*nix platforms

 Note:
 =====
-You will need some shell experince, to be able to upload the files to your router, as they need to run locally on the device.
+You will need some shell experince, to be able to upload the files to your router as they need to run locally on the device.

 The scripts are numbered to indicate order of importance.
-Some of them rely on settings already in place andi/or loaded by another script.
+Some of them rely on settings already in place and/or loaded by another script.

 The scripts are not executable on purpose, you can always pass them as shell arguments: